Characters / The Pendragon Adventure

 - Has a Type: He tries to reassure a jealous Courtney by saying that Loor isn't his type but she disagrees.
 "We can both kick your ass."

 - The Leader: He is expected to replace Press as a Charismatic Type in Denduron and lead the revolution.
 This freaks him out.
+He later turns out to be the lead traveler.

 - Last Name Basis: To anyone he meets on his adventures, he's known as Pendragon.